 The number of drugs and medical supplies in short supply is certainly not a new issue — in the past, the U.S. Food and Drug Administration launched a Drug Shortage Program to help conjure up solutions for keeping a healthy supply of the country’s high-demand medicines.
 Yet, the problem continues to vex regulators and the industry.

-Of course, no manufacturer wants to produce contaminated products, especially for critical medicines.
+Of course, biotechnology companies take calculated measures to remove any deviations that lead to contaminated products.
 But unfortunately, the economics of producing some types of drugs doesn’t provide incentives for making the needed investments that could help avoid problems with impurities.

-Although the drugs on the FDA’s shortage list include a wide range of treatments, they often are the most basic products for everyday patient care in hospitals, such as sterile water, lidocaine, saline, and bupivacaine.
-These high-demand, older products also have low profit margins — making investments into production lines for the drugs less attractive.
+The product on the FDA’s drug shortage list include a wide range of treatments.
+They often are the most basic elements for everyday patient care in a health care system (e.g. sterile water, lidocaine, saline, and bupivacaine).
+These high-demand, older products tend to sku lower on the profit margin scale — making investments into production lines for the drugs less attractive.

 There’s no easy way to define what makes a pharma plant officially over the hill.
 Some experts have estimated that most pharma facilities are designed to run well for about 20 to 25 years.
 And because all plants are in various states of aging — in regards to both equipment and the facility — it’s difficult to get a handle on how many plants in the U.S. have passed the 20-year mark.
 But Sue Schniepp, a distinguished fellow with Regulatory Compliance Associates, has seen plenty of first-hand evidence that operations in some plants look like they’re from a bygone era.